twse/random-stuff/Readable Fonts/Native American languages.md

 ## Fonts
-John Koontz created a set of Siouan fonts, ca. 2001.

 LaserNavajo (2011), by Payne Loving Trust, is a commercial font distributed by Linguist's Software for use with Navajo language.
 The fonts are based on Latin-1 encoding.
 By buying the Windows version you have dll files for keyboards.

 ## Codes